re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Send/recieve messages using UBX via the Arduino

-* New GPS is connected to battery, running normally, but with EN wired to ground.
-Hopefully, this will keep the RTC running.
-Unpug in morning plug into computer, and see what it's outputting

-* Other GPS, have periodically wake up, power GS for a few seconds, go back to sleep.
-See if this will keep the RTC around.
-Again,  Unpug in moring plug into computer, and see what it's outputting
-    * Need to plug GPS into digital pin, and need a transistor to do that

-* Lora test
-    * Go to Cootes
-    * Test range & record signal strength
-    * Specify settings, location (GPS coordiantes)
-        *
-    * Results when LoRa is in differnt elvations/locations
-    * Vary settings of LoRa/ location settings (line-of-site/Field/hills/trees)
-    * Record other relevant data ()
-    * antenna (with good/ okay/ no antenna)
-    * vary distance (use google maps)

 # Meeting Outline & Notes
 1) Go over GPS Notes again, going over the sections that have been added and given in more detail